Table of Contents

 Manufacturing is the production of finished goods at a large scale with the use of technology, equipment, and labour.

-The manufacturer is responsible of production, from managing work-in-process (WIP) inventory, assembly, and quality inspections before they are delivered to another business.
+The manufacturer is responsible for production, from managing work-in-process (WIP) inventory, assembly, and quality inspections before they are delivered to another business.

 As a business owner, you will need to understand production lead times.
 Knowing how long it will take to restock inventory impacts your entire supply chain velocity.
 You want to be able to optimise inventory levels based on storage capacity and costs, as well as customer demand.